TheGag96/individual-color-variation/README.md

 ![Normal Gengar](ShinyChanges/gengar_normal.png)

 **Haunter, Gengar** - Tried to make a sensible gradient from Gastly to Mega Gengar (purple -> white with blue highlights).
-Normal Gengar has been also modified to be like his [anime palette](https://static.wikia.nocookie.net/pokemon/images/8/8a/Morty_Gengar.png).
+Normal Gengar has been also modified to be like its [anime palette](https://static.wikia.nocookie.net/pokemon/images/8/8a/Morty_Gengar.png). *(The image data of this sprite has also been tweaked.)*

 ![Scyther](ShinyChanges/scyther_shiny.png)